SOFTS-Raw sugar, coffee, cocoa fall on macroeconomic concerns

 SUGAR

-* Dealers said the sugar market was still digesting the news that the U.S. government’s credit rating has been downgraded by Fitch from AAA to AA+.
+* Dealers said the sugar market was still digesting the news that the U.S. government's credit rating has been downgraded by Fitch to AA+ from AAA.
+A strong dollar added pressure.

-* In terms of supply, they noted benign or improving weather conditions in Brazil, India, Thailand, China and even Europe for now, though that can always change quickly, they warned.

 * At the same time demand appears solid, they said, pointing to strength in white sugar futures which they believe indicates raw futures are, on balance, likely to rise near term.